Last Updated: 17th April 2025 by Martha Lott

-Dubai incorporates Sharia Law into its legal system, which follows strict Islamic principles.
+Dubai is a Muslim-majority city where Islam plays a central role in shaping everyday life.
+The city incorporates Sharia Law into its legal system, which follows strict Islamic principles.
 This influences lifestyle, family law and daily social norms for those living in Dubai.

 One of the main differences between UK and Dubai culture is public behaviour.
-Public behaviour is strictly monitored and you could face penalties or legal action if you don’t respect these traditions.
+Public behaviour is strictly monitored so things like swearing, rude gestures, or public displays of affection could face penalties or legal action if you don’t respect these traditions.

 It’s important to be aware that women’s rights in Dubai are different to the UK and Western law.
 As the UAE is a Muslim country, women’s rights in Dubai follow Islamic law.